-Dev Singh has over 9 years of experience working with established and aspiring organisational leaders to build stronger & more strategic business foundations, and to lead with greater impact and influence.
+Dev Singh has over a decade of experience working with established and aspiring organisational leaders to build stronger & more strategic business foundations, and to lead with greater impact and influence.

 Besides working with organisations all over Australia in over a dozen sectors, Dev has coached and consulted for entrepreneurs and executives in places as varied as Eastern Europe, Scandinavia, UK, Southeast Asia, North America, and Singapore.

-As a versatile subject-matter expert, Dev has designed and delivered keynotes and workshops for hundreds of organisations worldwide on entrepreneurship, branding & marketing, communication, influence, and project management, across a range of industries and sectors including Government, Financial Services, Retail, Professional Services, Non-Profit, Education, & Tech Startups.
+As a versatile thought leader, Dev has designed and delivered keynotes and workshops for hundreds of organisations worldwide on entrepreneurship, business strategy, leadership, branding & marketing, communication, influence and innovation, across a range of industries and sectors including Government, Financial Services, Retail, Professional Services, Non-Profit, Education, Technology & startups.

 The longer professional version

 For about a decade now I’ve worked with several hundreds of executives, entrepreneurs and professionals, to build and optimise brands, businesses, leaders and organisational teams all around the world, in places as diverse as Sydney, Melbourne, Perth, Brisbane, Auckland, London, Stockholm, Toronto, Mumbai and more.

 Having worked globally in industries and sectors including small business, social enterprise, technology, retail, non-profit, education & manufacturing, I’ve observed that regardless of culture, industry or profession, there are a few universal challenges that all business leaders face: